The Path of Love and Surrender

 Music has been the passion of my life since I was about nine.
 I remember taking piano lessons.
 I would go home afterword only to find myself not rehearsing the lesson, but sitting at the piano, holding down all of the foot pedals and string a big C chord as loud as I could.
 I would listen to that chord as long as I could until it faded into silence.
 The sound seemed to transport me to another world.
 It wasn't until much later I discovered there was a reason for that.

 When I was about twenty, I started reading books that talked about how people in India believed that God created everything with sound- Nada Brahma.
 That made sense to me as I remembered those big piano chords.
 Now, we have scientists supporting String Theory which is the idea that all matter is made from tiny, violin-like strings that are constantly vibrating.

 I started creating my own music around this time.
 That transporting element of music became a spiritual practice.
 I found that when I could surrender my mind the music would start to flow through me without even thinking about it.
 The simpler I played, the more it would flow.
 I felt like it wasn't me, but something flowing through me.
 It was a deep feeling of love and closeness to God.

 So, if music itself is not the highest path, then what is?
 I turned to the opposite of music- silence.
 What or who am I?
 What am I supposed to be doing?
 These are the questions I have that silence could reveal.
 What is right with music we can keep- love, simplicity, intuition.
 I found clarity and peace surrendering music (and all else) in those times of silence.
-I never have to give up music knowing that it can serve something that is beyond my own desire.

 Surrender is a simple path to love.
-Love is a destination that is already within us.